 The usual culprit is a missing ActiveX component in your Access installation.
 It is called Microsoft Common Dialog and the file is COM32DLG.OCX If you have a system administrator, ask them to install the file for you.
 It should be part of your Windows operating system, or on your Office CD.
 Alternatively, we have produced a kit which has instructions and the files.
 A zip file can be downloaded by clicking here

-I keep getting an error message “You do not have exclusive access to the database at this time.
+I keep getting an error message (version 5 or prior)“You do not have exclusive access to the database at this time.
 If you proceed to make changes you may not be able to save them later.”

 This is a problem we unfortunately can do nothing about.
 There is a converter program within Access that does strange things when you convert to Word.
 The usual problem is to drop the word off the end of a line however sometimes it deletes a few lines.
 There are numerous references on the Web to the problem and nobody has been able to either identify all the situations that cause it, or come up with a solution.
 You will find the same issues when you use the "Office Links" function in any Microsoft Office program.
 Send an email to Bill Gates and complain.

 After upgrading your database to version 4.0 you get an error adding a new project.
 The error refers to the beforeUpdate event.
 The error relates to a field in the table tblProjectSupplementary.
 To fix this, close PA and open the tables file using Windows Explorer.
 Go to the tables section and open tblProjectSupplementary in design mode.
 Change ProjectNo from Autonumber to Number.
 You may be prompted to confirm so confirm you want to change the field type.
 Save and close the file.
 Next time you open PA, you should not have a problem adding a new project.
 This error occurred on very early purchases of the software.